Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Initial comparison with transport model

 \section{Initial comparison with transport model}

 Motivated by observations in the previous section, we analyze the experimental result using a linear transport modeling code.
-This simulation effort aims to derive radial diffusivity $\chi_e$ profiles that would reproduce the off-axis $T_e$ peaks and quantify transport changes driven by ECH application.
+This simulation effort aims to derive radial diffusivity $\chi_e$ and convection velocity $v_e$ profiles that would reproduce the off-axis $T_e$ peaks and quantify transport changes driven by ECH application.

 The code is constructed to solve the time-dependent electron thermal diffusion equation